Barnaan2/advanced-words-dictionary-with-python/README.md

 # Advanced-English-dictionary-with-python
-you can get any word  and you can add  a new word if you needed to, just run the progam in your comandline or terminal
+By using this Python program you can get a lot of words with thier meaning, If you want to extend your dictionary to your own language you can add new words with thier meaning.
+For now this works in CLI(command User Interface ).
+The GUI for this project is under development